-Assessment Criteria Part A Practical Book
+Assessment Criteria

-- Evidence of completion of practical activities/experiments (photographs, data etc.). - Presentation of data in appropriate diagrams, tables, graphs and statistical formats. - Detail, accuracy and quality of answers, results and discussion. - The clarity of English expression, spelling and grammar. - The appropriate use of appendices.
+- Presentation of data in appropriate diagrams, tables, graphs and statistical formats. - Detail, accuracy and quality of answers, results and discussion. - Content of field trip report including a demonstrated understanding of the production system. - Quality, innovation and practicality of recommendations for improvement to the production system. - The clarity of English expression, spelling and grammar. - The appropriate use of appendices.